madanjatin18/Azure-Data-Pipeline-for-Retail-Analytics/README.md

 Volume: The dataset comprises millions of records, providing a comprehensive view of retail operations.

-Purpose: This dataset is used to perform data analytics to uncover trends, customer behavior, and sales performance, enabling data-driven decision-making.
+Purpose: This dataset performs data analytics to uncover trends, customer behavior, and sales performance, enabling data-driven decision-making.

 ## **Steps to Initialize and Complete the Project**